pagopa/io-app/README.md

 - **Pictograms**: assets with an intended size greather than `56px`
 - **Icons**: assets with an intended size between `16px` and `56px`

-Once you understand which group you must put the asset in, you must take into consideration the following guidelines to improve future maintenance:
+Once you understand which group you must put the asset in, you must take into consideration the following instructions for the best result in terms of quality and future maintenance:

-1. In your user interface design app (Figma/Sketch) you should make the vector path as simple as possible.
-Follow these instructions for the best result:
+1. In your user interface design app (Figma/Sketch) make the vector path as simple as possible:
     * Detach the symbol instance to avoid destructive actions to the original source component.
 Feel free to use a draft or disposable project document.
     * Outline all the present strokes (unless required for dynamic stroke width, but we don't manage this case at the moment)
-    * Flatten all the paths into one
+    * Select all the different paths and flatten into one.
+Now you should have a single vector layer.
     * Make sure your vector path is centered (both vertically and horizontally) in a square
 2. Export your SVG with `1×` preset
 3. Delete `width` and `height` attributes and leave the original `viewBox` attribute.
 You could easily process the image using online editors like [SVGOmg](https://jakearchibald.github.io/svgomg/) (enable `Prefer viewBox to width/height`)